Monday-Friday7:30 a.m. - 5:30 p.m.

 In 1883, Louis Ramboz bought 480 acres from McIntyre, and ran a successful timber, hay and cattle business.
 Ramboz had a new ranch house built in 1889.
 Located halfway between Denver and Fairplay, “Midway House” also served as a hotel.
 Ralph Kirkpatrick bought the ranch in 1912 and ran a working ranch until the 1940s.
 Horses pulled skiers up the southern hillside for skiing in the early 1940s.

 In 1950, Norman Meyer bought the ranch, and, in 1959, bought McIntyre’s original homestead.
+Norman and Ethyl Meyer continued to live adjacent to the park until their deaths.
 Legend claimed the ranch once provided winter quarters for P.T.
 Barnum Circus’ animals; it was confirmed in 1955 when the Meyers remodeled Midway House and found a board inscribed ‘Circus Town 1889.’
-The park is named for Norman and Ethyl Meyer, who continued to live adjacent to the park until their deaths.

-Jefferson County Open Space acquired the land in 1986 and opened the park to the public in 1989.
-In February of 2002, Open Space purchased Legault Summit, a 127-acre parcel near the southeast boundary of the park.
+Jeffco Open Space acquired the land in 1986 and opened the park to the public in 1989.
+In February 2002, JCOS purchased Legault Summit, a 127-acre parcel near the southeast boundary of the park.
 It could be two years or more before this parcel becomes available to the general public.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511